-Starting June 15th, bars will open for indoor and outdoor service at full capacity with social distancing requirements.
-Don’t miss out on the following libations offered by local restaurants with full bars:
+Bars are open for indoor and outdoor service at full capacity.
+Cool down with some of the following libations offered by local restaurants with full bars:

 Beer Baron is home to 25 craft beers on tap, an expansive collection of 400-plus bottles of whiskey from around the globe, and beautiful, hand-crafted cocktails.
 This summer, cool down on hot days with a Frozen Strawberry Infused Rosé, available at their Pleasanton & Livermore locations.